-(Estimated Annual Spend £0.6M) CONTRACT DESCRIPTION Framework agreement in place to provide day care services to older people.
+Estimated Annual Spend 2018/19 - £404,810 CONTRACT DESCRIPTION A Day Care Framework Agreement is in place to provide day care services to older people.
 Service provision is allocated in two lots Greenock East Port Glasgow and Greenock Central/Gourock.
-CONTRACT PERIODS The Framework was established in July 2017 and be for a period of 2 years until June 2019.
-There is an option to extend for 2 years, on a year by year basis.
+CONTRACT PERIODS The Framework Agreement was established in July 2017 for a period of 2 years until June 2019 with an option to extend for one year and one year.
+The Framework is currently in the first extended year to June 2020 with a further option to extend until June 2021 which will be decided in early 2020.
 CONTRACT DEVELOPMENT Day care services for older people were reviewed in 2016/17.
 Objectives included working with providers to agree standard terms and establish framework agreements.
 Block funding agreements were withdrawn.
 Rates were harmonised to ensure that costs were standardized across the service provision.
 Additional services such as meals are paid for separately by the service user.
-CONTRACT MANAGEMENT Placements are allocated by service users' choice.
+CONTRACT MANAGEMENT Placements are allocated by service users' choice of provider.
 Contract Management is undertaken by the Strategic Commissioning Team.
-Management and review of individual cases is undertaken by the Assessment and Care Management and Care at Home Teams in Inverclyde HSCP.
-Providers' meetings are held at least twice a year.
+Management and review of individual cases is undertaken by the HSCP Assessment and Care Management and Care at Home Teams.
+Providers' governance meetings are held at least twice a year.

+HOUSING SUPPORT

-HOUSING SUPPORT (Estimated Annual Spend £0.3M)
+Estimated Annual Spend 2018/19 - £312,849

-CONTRACT DESCRIPTION Individual agreements in place with 5 Providers to provide Housing Support Services within Sheltered Housing Complexes across Inverclyde.
-CONTRACT PERIODS Current contracts in place with individual notice periods to terminate the Contract.
-CONTRACT DEVELOPMENT A review of Housing Support began in December 2017 with a remit to create a redesigned Housing Support Service model.
-The redesign aims to be concluded in Summer 2018 with a commencement date of 1 st April 2019.
-CONTRACT MANAGEMENT Current arrangements are that all tenants in Sheltered Housing Complexes receive a service from the Warden.
-Contract Management is undertaken by the Strategic Commissioning Team.
-Management and review of individual cases is undertaken by the Assessment and Care Management in Inverclyde HSCP.
+CONTRACT DESCRIPTION Individual agreements in place with 3 Providers to provide Housing Support Services across 13 Sheltered Housing Complexes across Inverclyde.
+CONTRACT PERIODS Contract commenced on 1 st April 2019 for a period of 2 years until 31 st March 2021.
+CONTRACT DEVELOPMENT A review of Housing Support began in December 2017 and resulted in a redesigned Housing Support Service model being implemented focusing on prevention of social isolation.
+CONTRACT MANAGEMENT Current arrangements in Sheltered Housing Complexes are that all tenants are offered a Housing Support Service from the Warden.
+Contract Management is undertaken by the Strategic Commissioning Team within the HSCP Quality and Development Service.
+Management and review of individual cases is undertaken by the Inverclyde HSCP Assessment and Care Management Team.

-PROVISION OF CARE AT HOME (Estimated Annual Spend £3.2M)
+PROVISION OF CARE AT HOME

-CONTRACT DESCRIPTION This is a Framework Agreement, with 10 providers at present, for the provision of Care at Home services across the Inverclyde HSCP area.
-Services are allocated in lots, with the provider in each area being offered the packages before being offered to Ad-Hoc providers who have capacity.
-CONTRACT PERIODS The Framework was established in April 2015 and will be for a period of 3 years until March 2018.
+CONTRACT DESCRIPTION The Care at Home Framework Agreement consists of 5 providers at present, delivering Care at Home services across the Inverclyde HSCP area.
+Services are allocated in lots, with the provider in each area being offered packages of care before being offered to Ad-Hoc providers who have capacity.
+CONTRACT PERIODS The Framework was established in April 2018 and will be for a period of 2 years until March 2020.
 There is an option to extend for 2 years, on a year by year basis.
-The extension will not be invoked and it is planned to tender for a new Framework, to commence in April 2018.
-CONTRACT DEVELOPMENT Plans to reduce the number lots in the new Framework.
-This will allow opportunities for work to be allocated by larger service blocks to support providers recruiting and retaining staff, to reduce travel time and support more efficient ways of working.
-CONTRACT MANAGEMENT Work is allocated by individual Home Support Officers and Contract Management is undertaken by the Strategic Commissioning Team.
-Management and review of individual cases is undertaken by the Assessment and Care Management and Care at Home Teams in Inverclyde HSCP.
-Providers' meetings are held at least twice a year.
+A decision to extend the Framework will be made at the end of 2019.
+CONTRACT DEVELOPMENT Future plans to introduce block referrals in the next Framework are being considered.
+This will allow opportunities for work to be allocated in larger service blocks to support providers recruiting and retaining staff, to reduce travel time and support more efficient ways of working.
+CONTRACT MANAGEMENT Currently work is allocated by individual Home Support Officers, and Contract Management is undertaken by the Strategic Commissioning Team within the HSCP Quality and Development service.
+Management and review of individual cases is undertaken by the Inverclyde HSCP Assessment and Care Management and Care at Home Teams.
+Providers' governance meetings are held at least twice a year.

-RESIDENTIAL & NURSING HOMES OLDER ADULTS (Estimated Annual Spend £14.5M)
+RESIDENTIAL & NURSING HOMES OLDER ADULTS